VitorVilela7/SMW-SA1-Pack/readme.txt

 When patched, the following changes will take effect:

- - Sprites will be processed by the SA-1 chip, killing all slowdown instances, even with 20¹ sprites on screen at the same time. ¹: Assuming that they're being placed and used correctly.
-If the OAM glitch, this means slowdown can happen.
+ - Sprites will be processed by the SA-1 chip, killing almost all slowdown possible.
+You can put up to 20 sprites on screen, but on rare cases it can slowdown depending of what sprites are you putting.

  - SA-1 will load both level data and graphics, thus decreasing the level loading time.
 This should make